quentin-evo/rna-charr/README.md

 # rna-charr

+DE.R : R script for differential expression analyses of mRNA

 GOscript.R : R script for Gene Onthology analyses

+LG.R :  script for identifying the physical location of genes of interest on the charr genome

 Phenotype.R : R script for analyses on the jaw lever system